fhampt/fhampt/README.md

 Welcome to my GitHub profile!
 I'm passionate about creating user-centered digital experiences and using data to drive smarter decisions.
 With a background in business, UX/UI design, and data analytics, I love solving problems at the intersection of empathy, design, and insights.

 I'm also a strong advocate for learning and using AI to enhance workflows, spark creativity, and create more meaningful user experiences.
+Outside of tech, I’m an avid reader and a lover of cozy bookstores — there’s nothing better than getting lost in a good story.

+## 💼 About Me

 ## 💼 About Me
 - 🎓 UX/UI Design Certificate – Springboard